I had to cut down a large pine tree in order to get my lightpole installed.

 You will also need a breaking bar and a few felling wedges on hand.
 These are tree felling tools used to ensure trees fall in the right direction and will either prevent the tree from pinching the chainsaw blade while cutting or help you get your chainsaw un-stuck.

 - Pinpoint the exact direction in which you want the tree to fall.
-Find a landmark from your surroundings to use as a guide, and use the sights on the top of your chainsaw to line up the angle to the directional notch you plan to cut.
+Find a landmark from your surroundings to use as a guide.
+Use the sights on the top of your chainsaw to line up the angle to the directional notch you plan to cut.

 - Since the tree trunk is wider than your chainsaw bar, you will need to cut the directional notch from two sides.
 Make a top cut into the trunk of the tree at about a 60 degree angle, sawing to a depth of about 20 – 25% of the tree’s diameter.
 Move to the other side of the tree to complete the directional notch, making sure to line up the cuts as closely as possible so that the notch will be even.

 - Make a horizontal undercut that meets the top cut.
-Again, if the tree is too thick, make the horizontal undercut from both sides of the tree, aligning the two cuts so that you can create one straight undercut.
+Again, if the tree is too thick, make the horizontal undercut from both sides of the tree.
+Align the two cuts so that you can create one straight undercut.
 You should now have a notch carved out of the side of the tree facing the felling direction.

 - Make sure there are no people or animals within the safety radius of the tree felling zone.
 This is at least 2 times the length of the tree you are felling.